grafana/k6x/README.md

 Based on the platform parameters (`goos`, `goarch`) and dependencies, the service prepares the k6 binary.

 Since the response (the k6 binary) depends only on the request path, it can be easily cached.
-The service therefore sets a sufficiently long caching period (at least one year) in the response, as well as the usual cache headers (e.g. `ETag`).
+The service therefore sets a sufficiently long caching period (at least three month) in the response, as well as the usual cache headers (e.g. `ETag`).
 By placing a caching proxy in front of the service, it can be ensured that the actual k6 binary build takes place only once for each parameter combination.

 The advantage of the solution is that the k6 binary is created on the fly, only for the parameter combinations that are actually used.
 Since the service preserves the go cache between builds, a specific build happens quickly enough.